kant003/loremzombie/README.md

-## LOREM ZOMBIE
+## LOREM ZOMBIE extension for Visual Studio Code

 ![alt text](images/logo.png "captura de pantalla")

 ## Description
->Is a version zombie of a filler text or greeking commonly used to demonstrate the textual elements of a graphic document or visual presentation.
+>Is a version zombie (extension for Visual Studio Code) of a filler text or greeking commonly used to demonstrate the textual elements of a graphic document or visual presentation.
 Replacing meaningful content with placeholder text allows designers to design the form of the content before the content itself has been produced

->Es la version zombie del texto que se usa habitualmente en diseño gráfico en demostraciones de tipografías o de borradores de diseño para probar el diseño visual antes de insertar el texto final.
+>Es la version zombie (extension for Visual Studio Code) del texto que se usa habitualmente en diseño gráfico en demostraciones de tipografías o de borradores de diseño para probar el diseño visual antes de insertar el texto final.

 ## Use